jhu-library-applications/catalyst-ansible/README.md

 Go to lastpass, find the vault password, and put it in the file

-Install the required rols.
+Install the required roles.
 You may check the `requirements.yml` file for details.

 ```
 ansible-galaxy install -r requirements.yml